 John Courtney, CEO and founder of Endao, a platform for building Business Process Management (BPM) software, talked to the Rackspace Startup Program about the lessons he learned building a startup.

 In this video blog series, we give you an inside look at the story behind OnMetal, our new API-driven instantly provisioned bare metal servers.
-Here, the OnMetal team talks about why OnMetal was built on OpenStack software and Open Compute hardware.
+Here, the OnMetal team talks about the benefits that OnMetal customers should expect at scale.

 Using the same principles we apply to our fully-managed MongoDB service, our ObjectRocket team now offers full automation, support and management of Redis so developers can focus on their applications and not maintaining their databases.

 Zulily is one of the world’s fastest growing ecommerce sites.
 The company must be able to navigate massive, event-driven traffic spikes and make intelligent technology choices to ensure flexibility and scale.
 At Rackspace::Solve San Francisco, Zulily and Avail Partners talked about solving for the coming tidal wave of choices.
 Here’s full video of that presentation.

 Because both virtualization and cloud can provide significant benefits, the best way for any team to evaluate both options is to think about what they want from their infrastructure using five key questions.